tantalor/gojs/README.md

 Multiple `read` or `write` calls may be queued, and they will be called first-in-first-out.

 Callbacks for `read` are called before the `write` callbacks.
-All callbacks are called in the same thread of control as the `read` or `write` call.s
+All callbacks are called in the same thread of control as the `read` or `write` calls.

 ## Licence